devops-recipes/provision-aws-ansible/README.md

   * Select the **Pipelines** tab
   * Select the "+" icon in the upper right
   * Select the source control repo where your fork is
+* Since the mirror for Apache Tomcat changes frequently, verify the latest one on the [Apache Download](http://tomcat.apache.org/download-80.cgi) page and update the $TOMCAT_MIRROR value in the ansible-ec2-tomcat-provision.yml file.

 ## Run the pipeline
 * Right-click on the runCLI job in the SPOG view named 'shipdemo-provision-aws-ansible'